ABOUT ANDY

 Q: Do you have any memorable hands?

 I have too many to list.
-The one that has left a psychological scar on me was when my partner and I had a very scientific auction to 7NT in a World Championship.
+The one that has left a psychological scar on me was when my partner and I had a very scientific auction (and checked for aces along the way) to 7NT in a World Championship.
 Why is it memorable?
 Oh, did I forget to mention it was doubled?
 As well as missing two aces...